cube-creative/jeanpaulstart/README.md

 Run a command in the terminal

-Parameter `async` spawns a new process (`Popen()`) Parameter `open_terminal` opns a new terminal window
+Parameter `async` spawns a new process (`Popen()`) Parameter `open_terminal` opens a new terminal window

 `async` defaults to `True`
 `open_terminal` defaults to `False`